wilsonify/wilsonify.github.io/content/recipes/BARLEYSTUFFED PEPPERS16.md

 ---
 title: "BARLEY-STUFFED PEPPERS"
 tags:
   - recipe
 ---

 # BARLEY-STUFFED PEPPERS

-#### yields  4 STUFFED PEPPERS
+**Yields:** 4 stuffed peppers

-## ingredients
+## Ingredients
-* 2 TBL olive oil
+- 2 tablespoons olive oil
-* 0.5 onion
+- 1/2 onion
-* 2 ribs celery
+- 2 ribs celery
-* 1 carrot
+- 1 carrot
-* 3 to 4 clove garlic
+- 3 to 4 cloves garlic
-* 2 tsp dried thyme
+- 2 teaspoons dried thyme
-* 1 1/2 tsp dried oregano
+- 1 1/2 teaspoons dried oregano
-* 1 cup pearled barley
+- 1 cup pearled barley
-* 1 tomato
+- 1 tomato
-* 2 TBL sherry vinegar or red wine vinegar
+- 2 tablespoons sherry vinegar or red wine vinegar
-* 2 cup vegetable broth
+- 2 cups vegetable broth
-* 1/2 tsp salt
+- 1/2 teaspoon salt
-* 1/4 tsp ground pepper
+- 1/4 teaspoon ground pepper
-* 4 bell peppers, whatever color you find is cool
+- 4 bell peppers, any color
-* 1 1/2 cup cooked kidney or white beans
+- 1 1/2 cups cooked kidney or white beans
-* 1/4 cup fresh parsley
+- 1/4 cup fresh parsley

 ## Instructions

-0 chop onion, celery, carrots, tomato
+1. Chop onion,
+2. Chop celery
+3. Chop carrot
+4. Chop tomato

-1 In a medium pot, heat the oil over medium heat.
-Add the onion and cook until it starts
+5. In a medium pot, heat the oil over medium heat.
+6. Add the onion

-turning golden, about 3 minutes.
-Add the celery, carrot, garlic, thyme, and oregano and cook
+7. cook until it starts turning golden, about 3 minutes.
+8. Add the celery, carrot, garlic, thyme, and oregano,
+9. cook for another 2 minutes.
+10. Add the barley, tomato, and vinegar.
+11. Stir to combine.

-for another 2 minutes.
-Throw in the barley, tomato, and vinegar and stir.
-Add the broth, salt,
+12. Add the vegetable broth, salt, and pepper.

-and pepper and let it come to a low simmer.
-Cook, uncovered, until all the broth is absorbed
+13. Bring to a low simmer.

-and the barley is tender, about 15 minutes.
+14. Cook, uncovered, until all the broth is absorbed and the barley is tender, about 15 minutes.

-2 While the barley is simmering, heat your oven to 375°F. Cut the tops off the bell peppers
+15. While the barley is simmering,
+16. preheat your oven to 375°F.
+17. Cut the tops off the bell peppers

-and scrape out any seeds.
-Place them in an oiled pie plate or loaf pan, something where their
+18. scrape out any seeds.
+19. Place them in an oiled pie plate or loaf pan to keep them stable.

-asses won’t be sliding around once they’re stuffed.

-3 When the barley is done, fold in the beans and turn off the heat.
-(This filling can even be
+20. When the barley is done, fold in the beans and turn off the heat.

-made a day or two ahead of time, no  problem.)
-Fill the bell peppers up to the top with
+21. Fill the bell peppers to the top with the barley and bean mixture.

-the filling, cover them tightly with foil, and bake until the peppers are tender, 45 minutes to 1
+22. Cover them tightly with foil.
+23. Bake until the peppers are tender, 45 minutes to 1 hour.

-hour.
-Let them rest for 5 minutes after coming out of the oven, ’cause those  ers are hot.
+24. Let them rest for 5 minutes after coming out of the oven.

-Top with the parsley and serve.
+25. Top with fresh parsley before serving.

 ## Modifications
-Or one 15-ounce can
+- Substitute one 15-ounce can of kidney or white beans for the cooked beans.